twineworks/tweakflow/site/content/reference.md

 For any other double value, the [conventions the Java language](https://docs.oracle.com/javase/8/docs/api/java/lang/Double.html#toString-double-) are used.

 Casting doubles to string should only be done for non-functional purposes like data-inspection, debugging or logging.
 The standard library offers [formatters](/modules/std.html#math-formatter) to to convert double values to strings in a controlled output format.

+### Decimal

+The `decimal` type holds an exact arbitrary precision numeric value, stored internally as a [BigDecimal](https://docs.oracle.com/javase/8/docs/api/java/math/BigDecimal.html).
+Literal decimals are notated using [decimal literals](#decimal-literals).
+The following type casts are supported:

+Decimal as boolean

+Decimal values equal to `0d` are converted to `false`.
+Any other values are converted to `true`.

+Decimal as long

+The decimal value is truncated at the decimal point and converted to the closest long value.

+Decimal as double

+The decimal value is converted to the closest double value.

+  - If the decimal value is greater than the maximum double value, the result is `Infinity`.
+  - If the decimal value is less than the minimum double value, the result is `-Infinity`.

+Decimal as string

+The decimal value is converted to a string, possibly using exponent notation, which preserves all digits and scale of the decimal value.
+The resulting string value can be safely cast back to the original decimal value.

 ### Binary